 How to Store Food in the Fridge: General Guidelines

 What is the best temperature for a refrigerator?

 First things first, the optimal temperature for storing food in the refrigerator is below 40 degrees Fahrenheit.
 For many different types of foods, this cooler temperature can inhibit the growth of bacteria and help your food stay safer for longer periods of time.

-Placing a food thermometer in the fridge can ensure the right temperature is maintained, while also acting as a check against any digital readout provided by the fridge itself.
-Place it on the second shelf from the top to ensure that the readout is accurate.
-Should the temperature start to rise, lower the temperature on the fridge or get the refrigerator checked by a technician.
+Placing a food thermometer in the fridge can ensure the right temperature is always maintained while also acting as a check against any digital readout provided by the fridge itself.
+Simply place it on the second shelf from the top to ensure that the readout is accurate.
+Should the temperature rise, you can lower the temperature on the fridge or get the refrigerator checked by a technician.

 Finally, keep the refrigerator smelling fresh with an open box of baking soda on the second or third shelf.
 Write the date on the box, and replace it every one to three months.

 How to Organize Your Fridge for Optimal Food Storage

 As you probably already know, there are several compartments in a typical refrigerator.
 But you might be left wondering: What food goes on what shelf in the fridge?
 Does it matter?